Alexandra Stewart: Biography

 Born in Montreal, Quebec, Stewart left for Paris, France, in 1958, to study art.
 Within a year, she made her film debut in Les Motards, and has since then enjoyed a steady career in both French- and English-language films.
 Besides her cinema career, Stewart regularly appeared on television in shows such as Les Jeux de 20 heures and L'Académie des neuf.
 She has also appeared in the 1981 cartoon Space Stars and had cameos in Highlander: The Series, The Saint and Danger Man (TV Series).
 In 1966 Stewart appeared in The Saint (S5, E9 'The Better Mousetrap') as Natalie Sheridan, a love interest for Simon Templar (The Saint), who is solving a series of jewel thefts in Cannes.
-Notably, she is also the English-language narrator of Chris Marker's 1983 documentary, Sans Soleil.
+She is also the English-language narrator of Chris Marker's 1983 documentary, Sans Soleil.
 She was part of the jury of the 2004 Chicago International Film Festival.

 Personal life

-Stewart had a daughter, Justine, with the French director Louis Malle.
+Stewart has a daughter, Justine, with the French director Louis Malle.